English rib stitch

 - it wasn't necessarily "born" in England

-🧠 Key difference compared to other stitches
+🧠 Key difference from other stitches

 | Stitch | Structure | Effect |